 The LGBTQ+ community faces major health challenges.
 Every 45 seconds, an LGBTQ+ youth attempts suicide.
 While there could be underreporting about violence and killings, it is estimated that the average life expectancy of trans women of color is less than 35 years.
 Many people are prone to self-harm.
 Trauma resides at a cellular level as Ama (toxins), and may require both palliative care and cleansing therapies to deal with.

-STEVEN: Considering trauma, mental health issues and possibility of abuse, they need affirming healthcare and safe spaces for healing.
+STEVIE: Considering trauma, mental health issues and possibility of abuse, they need affirming healthcare and safe spaces for healing.